You’ve set up your study space.

 Most people lead busy lives—working, running errands, doing chores, socializing—never mind studying!
 It can be hard to carve out a slice from your 24 hours to set aside for your personal goal of learning Japanese.
 Even if you do have quite a bit of daily free time, it can still be hard to figure out how to use your time efficiently.

 Most language learners have a natural tendency to do what I call the language blitzkrieg: A full-force attack trying to break open the gates of understanding between you and your target language.
-It works for some.
-It might work for most, actually.
+It works for some but it might work for most.
 However, there’s a dangerous cost of employing the language blitzkrieg, which is burnout.

 So, with a well-structured, balanced schedule of study, you’ll know what you need to do at any given time, avoid burnout and give your brain time to allow Japanese to become your language.